 - Better performance on slopes steeper than 30%

-- Higher infill volume per m² than the 10 cm variant
+- Greater infill volume per m² than the 10 cm version

-The 15 cm format is the specification for projects where the geocell acts as structural reinforcement: subbase for vehicular roadways, outdoor parking lots with confined gravel, construction access with medium traffic, or vegetated retaining walls with granular infill.
-The greater height better utilizes the arching effect between cells and distributes the load over the subsoil, reducing the necessary subbase thickness compared to a solution without a geocell.
+The 15 cm format is the specification for projects where the geocell acts as structural reinforcement: vehicular roadway subbase, outdoor gravel-filled parking areas, medium-traffic site access roads, or vegetated retaining walls with granular infill.
+The greater height takes better advantage of the arching effect between cells and distributes the load over the subsoil, reducing the required subbase thickness compared to a solution without a geocell.

-The two variants are identical in material, thickness, weld spacing, color, UV, and panel format.
-The difference lies in the panel height and, consequently, the confinement depth.
+Both variants are identical in material, thickness, weld spacing, color, UV protection, and panel format.
+The difference lies in panel height and, consequently, in confinement depth.

 | Feature | 10 cm height | 15 cm height |